NeelamMahapatro/LeaveAppOdata/README.md

 5. Tomcat Server 8.0 or above
 6. POSTMAN for testing the Odata service

-To run the Application locally, run the foloowing command in your command prompt - mvn spring-boot:run -P jar
+To run the Application locally, run the following command in your command prompt - mvn spring-boot:run -P jar